 SQL has become the industry standard for manipulating and querying data in a relational database.
-Correspondingly, one critical area of any backup plan, including successful disaster recovery strategies in general, are safe, effective and fast SQL database backup - and even more importantly - recovery.
+Correspondingly, one critical area of any backup plan, including many effective disaster recovery strategies, are safe, effective and fast SQL database backup - and even more importantly - recovery.
 Correct implementation and policies are needed in order for it to work reliably, and that part is the main focus of this article.
-In this we’ll go over the main types of backup, some general backup practices and then demonstrate it in practice, by also explaining how to set up your SQL database backup with Bacula.
+This page discusses the main types of backup and some general backup best practices.
+It then demonstrates it in actual practice, by also explaining how to set up your SQL database backup with Bacula.

 SQL database backup types